vorg/pragmatic-pbr/200-setup-and-gamma.md

     },
     //Init is called after creating WebGL context and successfuly loading all the resources
     init: function() {
-        //This returns pex-context/Context object with is the pex's WebGL context wrapper var ctx = this.getContext();
+        //pex-context/Context object - the pex's WebGL context wrapper var ctx = this.getContext();

-        //Model transformation matrix - a JS Array with 16 numbers initialized to identity matrix this.model = Mat4.create();
+        //Model transformation matrix
+        //An Array with 16 numbers initialized to an identity matrix this.model = Mat4.create();

         //Camera projection matrix
-        this.projection = Mat4.perspective(Mat4.create(), 45, this.getAspectRatio(), 0.001, 10.0);
+        this.projection = Mat4.perspective(
+            Mat4.create(),             //new matrix
+            45,                        //45' deg fov
+            this.getAspectRatio(),     //window aspect ratio width/height
+            0.001,                     //near clipping plane
+            10.0                       //far clipping plane
+        );

         //Camera view matrix
         this.view = Mat4.lookAt([], [0, 1, 5], [0, 0, 0], [0, 1, 0]);

-        //Context keeps a separate matrix stack for the projection, view and model matrix
+        //The Context keeps a separate matrix stack for the projection,
-        //Additionaly it will compute normal matrix and inverse view matrix whenever view matrix changes ctx.setProjectionMatrix(this.projection);
+        //view and model matrix.
+Additionaly it will compute normal matrix
+        //and inverse view matrix whenever view matrix changes ctx.setProjectionMatrix(this.projection);
         ctx.setViewMatrix(this.view);
         ctx.setModelMatrix(this.model);